 Our Operating Partnership or one or more subsidiary entities controlled by our Operating Partnership will acquire properties on our behalf.
 In many cases, we will acquire the entire equity ownership interest in properties and exercise control over such properties.
 However, we may also enter into joint ventures, general partnerships, co-tenancies and other participation arrangements with other investors, including affiliates of the Adviser, to acquire properties.
-We generally will acquire fee simple interests for the properties (in which we own both the land and the building improvements), but may consider leased fee and leasehold interests if we believe the investment is consistent with our investment strategy and objectives.
+We generally will acquire fee simple interests for the properties (in which we own both the land and the buildings improvements), but will from time to time invest in leased fee and leasehold interests if we believe the investment is consistent with our investment strategy and objectives.